League of Ireland B Division: History

-Early Seasons
+Early seasons

-The ten founding members in 1964–65 included Home Farm, Bray Wanderers, Athlone Town, Shamrock Rovers B plus the reserve teams of Shelbourne, Bohemians, St Patrick's Athletic, Dundalk, Drumcondra and Drogheda.
+The League of Ireland B Division started life in 1964.
+The first season was 1964–65 and ten teams competed for the league title.
+The ten founding members were Home Farm, Bray Wanderers, Athlone Town and Shamrock Rovers B as well as the reserve teams of Shelbourne, Bohemians, St Patrick's Athletic, Dundalk, Drumcondra and Drogheda.
 The 1965–66 season saw the league expanded to include twelve teams.
 Bray Wanderers dropped out, while Dalkey United, Ormeau and Tullamore Town all joined.
 Early sponsors of the league included Blackthorn Cider and Castrol.

 During the early seasons teams competed for two trophies.
 The Blackthorn Trophy was initially awarded to the overall winners of the league.
 The Castrol Trophy was awarded to the winners of a single round league.
 The 1967–68 season saw Belgrove replace Ormeau, Athlone Town win the Castrol Trophy and Shamrock Rovers B win the Blackthorn Trophy.
 In 1968–69 Athlone Town won both the Castrol Trophy and Blackthorn Trophy, finishing six points clear of St Patrick's Athletic.
-The following season, 1969–70, saw Athlone Town take up a place in the League of Ireland senior division.
+The holders left the following season, with Athlone Town deciding to take up a place in the 1969–70 League of Ireland senior division.

 In 1970 UCD were elected to the League of Ireland B Division.
 Their senior team would continue to play in the B Division until 1979–80 when they were elected to join the Senior Division.
-Among the players who played for UCD during this time were Kevin Moran and Hugo MacNeill.
-A popular myth also alleges that Sócrates may have played for UCD during time.
+Among the players who played for UCD during this time were Kevin Moran and Hugo MacNeill, with the latter scoring 46 goals in the 1978–79 season.
+A myth emerged that alleged the Brazilian international Sócrates had played for UCD during this time, but was later debunked by the player himself.
+This period also saw players such as Harry McCue gain minutes in the B division, who regarded the competition as crucial to his development.

-In 1975, Dublin University A.F.C., the oldest club in the Republic of Ireland and based in Trinity, was elected to the B Division with a team coached by Liam Tuohy.
+In 1975, Dublin University A.F.C., the oldest club in the Republic of Ireland and based in Trinity College, was elected to the B Division with a team coached by Liam Tuohy.
 Hugo MacNeill would also play for Dublin University.